flexcompute-readthedocs/Flow360Documentation/docs/source/examples/betDiskSteady_caseStudy.rst

 Helicopter Hovering Mode
 ---------------------------

-In helicopter hovering mode, there is no freestream velocity.
+In helicopter hovering mode, the freestream velocity is zero.
 Five blade collective angles are considered in the current study: :math:`0^o, 3^o, 5^o, 10^o, 13^o` at :math:`r/R=0.75`, corresponding to low, medium and high disk loadings.
 The flow conditions are:

 * Tip Mach Number, defined as :math:`U_\text{tip}/C_{\infty}`, is 0.69, so :math:`U_\text{tip}=0.69C_\infty`.
 * Reynolds Number (based on reference chord (14 inch) and blade tip speed) = :math:`4.95\times 10^6`.